California Graduate Institute

 The California Graduate Institute (CGI) was founded in 1968 as an independent graduate school specializing in psychology, marital and family therapy, and psychoanalysis.
 CGI and The Chicago School of Professional Psychology formally announced in fall 2008 that they were uniting.
 The merger was approved by The Chicago School’s accrediting body, the Higher Learning Commission (HLC), in October 2008.
 HLC joins the Western Association of Schools and Colleges (WASC) as two of six regional associations that accredit public and private schools, colleges, and universities in the United States.

 History

 The California Graduate Institute was founded in 1968.
 In the year of its 40th anniversary, CGI merged with The Chicago School of Professional Psychology.
 Its Westwood and Irvine locations joined The Chicago School’s Los Angeles Campus as part of the school’s regional expansion into Southern California.
 CGI’s co-founder, Dr. Marvin Koven, is no longer with CGI.

 Degree programs

 CGI offered both the Masters of Arts and Doctor of Psychology (PsyD) degrees in Psychology (with the possibility to elect a Marital and Family Therapy (MFT) emphasis).
 Several certificate programs are also offered.
 The majority of CGI psychology graduates practice in California.
-CGI was a leading institute in the training psychoanalytic psychotherapists and the dissemination of psychoanalytic thought.
+CGI was a leading institute in the training of psychoanalytic psychotherapists and the dissemination of psychoanalytic thought.